On Tonelli periodic orbits with low energy on surfaces: A Tonelli Lagrangian with few periodic orbits on low energy levels

 Since $r_1/r_2$ is irrational, for each $k\in(0,1/2)$ there exists only two periodic orbits of the Hamiltonian flow $\phi_H^t$ with energy $k$.
 These orbits are given by

 Their Maslov index, which can be computed as in \cite[example~3.5]{Mazzucchelli:2015zc}, is given by

 Let $\pi:\Tan^*\R^2\to\R$ be the base projection.
 The curves $\gamma_k:=\pi\circ\Gamma_k$ and $\psi_k:=\pi\circ\Psi_k$ are the only periodic orbits of the Lagrangian system of $L$ with energy $k$.
 The Morse index Theorem for Tonelli Lagrangians (see, e.g., \cite[Theorem~4.1]{Mazzucchelli:2015zc}) implies that the Morse index of the fixed-period Lagrangian action functional at a periodic orbit is equal to the Maslov index of its corresponding Hamiltonian periodic orbit.
 Since the Morse index of the free-period action functional at a periodic orbit is larger than or equal to the corresponding Morse index of the fixed-period action functional, and since $\textrm{mas}(\Gamma_k)>0$ and $\textrm{mas}(\Psi_k)>0$, we infer that $\gamma_k$ and $\psi_k$ are not local minima of the free-period action functional of $L$ at energy $k$.
 Finally, notice that $H$ does not depend on the base variables $(q_1,q_2)$ in the region where $\min\{|q_1|^2,|q_2|^2\}>R$.
-Therefore, we can replace the configuration space with the 2-torus

-and see $H$ as a Tonelli Hamiltonian of the form $H:\Tan^*\T^2\to\R$.
+Therefore, we can replace the configuration space with the 2-torus $\T^2=([-R,R]/\{-R,R\})\times([-R,R]/\{-R,R\})$, and see $H$ as a Tonelli Hamiltonian of the form $H:\Tan^*\T^2\to\R$.
 Equivalently we can see $L$ as a Tonelli Lagrangian of the form $L:\Tan \T^2\to\R$.
-Such Tonelli Lagrangian violates the assertions of Theorems~\ref{t:local_minimizers} and~\ref{t:multiplicity} in the energy range $(0,1/2)\subset[\min E,e_0(L)]$.
+Such a Tonelli Lagrangian violates the assertions of Theorems~\ref{t:local_minimizers} and~\ref{t:multiplicity} in the energy range $(0,1/2)\subset[\min E,e_0(L)]$.